-At Dubai British School Jumeirah Park, the Foundation section of the school is not only located in a separate unit but is also geographically distant from the main campus – Dubai British Foundation is located close to the original DBS Meadows.
+The Foundation section of the school (FS1 and FS2) is located in a separate unit, close to the original DBS Meadows and a five minute drive away.
 School timings however ensure that drop off and pick up from both schools is convenient.

-The curriculum is modelled on the 2014 National Curriculum for England, GCE, IGCE, As and A levels examinations.
-The school currently caters for children from Year 1 to Year 8, with the intention to expand to an all through Years 1-13 A' Level school in 2017.
+The curriculum is modelled on the 2014 National Curriculum for England, with GCE, IGCE in years 10 and 11 and AS and A levels examinations in years 12 and 13.
+The school currently caters for children from Year 1 to Year 10, with year 11 opening in September 2019.
+This will be followed by years 12 and 13 by September 2021.
 The maximum number of students in a class is 26 as per Taaleem regulations.
-DBSJP keeps an average of 18-22 students in each class this academic year.

 In addition to the usual core subjects, the school offers a range of additional activities representing a full range of arts and sports.

-The Secondary School is now open and includes very well equipped with Design Technology and Science labs in addition to the usual classrooms.
+Dubai British School Jumeirah Park classrooms are light, bright and effectively furnished.
+All have windows to the exterior of the building.
+They feature the usual interactive white boards and appropriate play equipment.
+The Secondary School includes very well equipped with Design and Food Technology and Science labs in addition to the usual classrooms.

-Fees at the school start at 75,000 AED and raise to 85,000 AED for Year 7 and Year 8.
-The school fee does not include the Application Fee which is a one-time non-refundable non-transferable fee1,000 AED is required to process a child’s application.
-This fee, however, is waived for all transferring students from Dubai British Foundation and The Children's Gardens.
+Fees at the school start at AED 65,000 for Years 1 to 6 and raise to AED 75,000 for Years 7 to 10.
+The school fees do not include the Application Fee which is a one-time non-refundable non-transferable fee of AED 1,050 required to process each application.
+This fee, however, is waived for all transferring students from Dubai British Foundation and The Children's Garden Nurseries which are part of the Taaleem group.
 Fees do not include uniforms, additional SEN/ EAL specialist support, or Extra-curricular activities that are provided by external suppliers.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.